-10 Keto Bread Alternatives for a Low-Carb SandwichArticle posted in: Diet & Nutrition
+10 Bread Alternatives for a Low-Carb SandwichArticle posted in: Diet & Nutrition

-Here are 10 keto friendly bread swaps for a low-carb sandwich:
+Here are 10 tasty bread swaps for a low-carb sandwich:

 Have you ever had raw collards or Swiss chard leaves?
 They’re crunchy, right?
 Plus, they’re big like a slice of bread.
 According to the United States Department of Agriculture (USDA), collards contain less than two grams of carbs in a whole cup, as well as fiber, calcium, magnesium and potassium.
 The mildly bitter flavor is an awesome complement on a Reuben or buffalo chicken sandwich.
 However, it might not be your first choice on your everyday turkey and cheese.
 That’s where romaine or butter lettuce can save the day.
 We like rolling lettuce sandwiches into wraps so everything stays together.